Cops Bust Suspected Serial Bag Thief At DIA

-DENVER (CBS4) – Denver police believe they have caught a prolific bag thief who stole luggage off baggage carousels at the airport 16 times.
+DENVER (CBS4) – Denver police believe they have caught a prolific bag thief who stole luggage off baggage carousels at Denver International Airport 16 times.
 It happened over the course of several months in 2018, costing victims nearly $30,000.
+Brandon Michael Camacho-Levine is under arrest.

 “I thought it was lost,” said one of the theft victims, Angelo Pedro.
-The Bennett man was returning to Denver International Airport from a trip to Wichita in November when he went to claim his bag.
+The Bennett man was returning to DIA from a trip to Wichita in November when he went to claim his bag.
 “After an hour, it’s pretty obvious our bags weren’t coming,” said Pedro.

 He soon heard from a Denver police detective who indicated Pedro’s bag was likely stolen by a serial bag thief who plagued DIA carousels late last year.

 Airport police reviewed surveillance video and noticed the same man lurking around the baggage carousels during the thefts.
-They soon identified Brandon Michael Camacho-Levine, 28, as their suspect.
+They soon identified Camacho-Levine, 28, as their suspect.

 “This is the person who has stolen multiple pieces of luggage from the baggage carousels of Denver International Airport, belonging to multiple passengers,” wrote Denver police in a search warrant affidavit.
 They said passengers lost a cumulative $28,247 worth of personal belongings inside their suitcases.